processing/p5.js/developer_docs/README.md

+Hello!
+Thanks for your interest in contributing to p5.js!
+You can get started with some different ways of contributing [here](https://p5js.org/community/#contribute).
 This folder contains various documents intended for developers of p5.js.

 # Project Directory Structure